Saša Branežac

 Saša Branežac (Саша Бранежац; born 23 December 1976) is a Serbian former professional footballer who played as a striker.
 He also holds Croatian citizenship.

 During his journeyman career, Branežac played professionally in Serbia and Montenegro, Hungary, Bosnia and Herzegovina, Malaysia, Greece, Indonesia, and the United Arab Emirates.

 Club career

-Branežac was born in Osijek, SR Croatia, back then part of Yugoslavia, and started playing at youth team of local NK Osijek.
+Branežac was born in Osijek, SR Croatia, which was at the time part of Yugoslavia, and started playing at the youth team of local NK Osijek.
 He and his family decided to move to Serbia and he started playing for Sartid Smederevo, before transferring to FR Yugoslavia champions Obilić in the 1998–99 winter transfer window.
 He was later loaned to newly promoted First League club Sutjeska Nikšić for the 1999–2000 season, scoring 12 goals in 37 appearances.

 In early 2004, Branežac moved to Asia and joined Malaysia Premier League side MPPJ Selangor.
 He helped them win first place in Group B and then beat the winners of Group A, Melaka Telekom, 3–2 in the season's final, as the club earned promotion to the Malaysia Super League.